 The OFDM symbol immediately following the last symbol used for PSSCH, PSFCH, or S-SSB serves as a guard symbol.

-The first OFDM symbol of a PSSCH and its associated PSCCH is duplicated as described in clause 8.3.2.3 and in clause 8.3.3.3.
+The first OFDM symbol of a PSSCH and its associated PSCCH is duplicated as described in clauses 8.3.1.5 and 8.3.2.3.
 The first OFDM symbol of a PSFCH is duplicated as described in clause 8.3.4.2.2

 8.2.5 Resource grid